Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

-This means you'll have to deal with a very unhappy puppy that is crammed in a crate all day, and on top of that, one that is covered in pee and poo.
-This is the last thing busy pet parents want to deal with upon returning home.
+Once again, this means you'll have to deal with a very unhappy puppy that is crammed in a crate all day, and on top of that, one that is covered in pee and poo.
+This is the last thing busy pet parents want to deal with upon returning home!

 These pups may also resent being closed in the crate due to negative associations (for the sake of comparison, who wants to be stuck in economy class several days in a row for 8–10 hours straight?).
 Not to mention, your pup will fail to carry over the "clean den instinct" to the rest of the house once he or she is old enough to free-roam.

-There are, therefore, two different options for busy puppy owners and there are pros and cons to each:
+There are two different options for busy puppy owners, and there are pros and cons to each.